Stoovles/BlogIt/README.md

 # BlogIt

 Simple blogger application.
 Inspiration: Reddit.
-Main goal is to gain some experience working with the Flask framework.
+Main goal is to gain experience working with the Flask framework.

 ## Deployed with Heroku
 https://protected-earth-03499.herokuapp.com/